yonkahlon/Zenject/README.md

 In this case, two instances will be created.

-Something else worth noting is that the behaviour of ToSinglePrefab works slightly differently from the above.
+Something else worth noting is that the behaviour of ToSinglePrefab works similarly.
 Given the following:

 ```csharp
 Container.Bind<IFoo>().ToSingleFromPrefab<Foo>(MyPrefab);